-This is a session ID cookie which is stored to allow the CMS system which renders each page in this website, know which pages it has rendered during your browsing session.
-It stores a random number ID which has nothing to do with you or your browsing behaviour.
+This is a session ID cookie which is stored to allow the CMS system which renders each page on this website, know which pages it has rendered during your browsing session.
+It stores a random number ID which has nothing to do with you or your browsing behavior.

 Mautic cookies (“mautic_refer_id, mautic_session_id, mautic_session_name”)